Gunivers/Bookshelf/docs/contribute/debug.md

+# 🕵️ Debug

+Learn about Bookshelf's debugging tools, including unit tests, logging and var dumping.

 ---
-html_theme.sidebar_secondary.remove: true
----

-# 🕵️ Debug

 ## 📄 Logging

 Bookshelf offers a logging module designed to centralize and streamline log management.
 For more details on this feature, refer to the [log module documentation](project:../modules/log.md).

+---

+## 🔬 Var dumping

+Bookshelf offers a var dumper module designed to easily display a score or storage at any given time.
+For more details on this feature, refer to the [dump module documentation](project:../modules/dump.md).

+---

 ## 🧪 Unit tests

 Tests are an integral part of any software development process.
 They help ensure the correctness of your code and can save you from potential bugs in the future.
-In this project, we use a Minecraft fabric mod made by misode for testing.
+In this project, we use a Minecraft fabric mod made by Misode called PackTest.

+### ✍️ Writing tests

-Each function file is a unique test that should be located inside the `tests` folder, at the root of each module.
+Each test is a `.mcfunction` file inside the `test` folder, at the root of each module.

-**✍️ Writing Tests**

 When writing tests, make sure to clearly define what you are testing and what the expected outcome is.
 It's also a good idea to include edge cases to ensure your code can handle all possible inputs.

-**⚙️ Running Tests**
+### ⚙️ Running tests

 To run the tests, you have two options: